elly2chan/flask-pet-care-project/README.md

 - `GET /pets` - Retrieve a list of the user’s pets.
 - `POST /orders/place_order` - Place an order for products.
 - `POST /users/change_password` - Change the user's password.
+- `POST /appointments/book_appointment` - Book a vet appointment for a user's pet.

 ### Admin Endpoints
 Restricted to users with admin roles: